BurningDog/meta-cognitive-dev/README.md

 * Continuous forecasting using Monte Carlo estimations, communicating that upwards and outwards
 * Optimize for small batch sizes (from code commits to projects)
 * Optimize the system for flow
+* Optimize for simplicity: the art of maximizing the amount of work not done
+* Regularly pair program with team members

 ## Extra points